NataliiaRyalko/MyWallet/README.md

 ### Some details of realization

-Project use tkinter GUI module, the core of the project is wallet_app.py, it's primary logic of app, sandbox.py is run app with gui, json files work as db for app.
+Project use tkinter GUI module, the core of the project is wallet_app.py, it's primary logic of app, sandbox.py file runs app with gui, json files work as db for app.

 ### Give feedback...please